WarpConduit Computing

 So I decided to give my fingers some relief and finally write a short little helper function and share it.
 See the code and example in the gist below.

-Filed Under: Web Design & Development Tagged With: escape, function, helper, html, htmlspecialchars, output, php, xss
+Filed Under: Web Development Tagged With: escape, function, helper, html, htmlspecialchars, output, php, xss

 Connect